 at the four to eight year PQE level are in particular demand.

 Partners with client followings – Demand is evident for Partners with client followings across all disciplines.
 Employers look for a client following of at least $500,000-$750,000 in terms of transportable fees.
 Mid-tier firms with an entrepreneurial edge and strong marketing and business development capabilities in particular are recruiting such candidates.

-Junior Commercial Litigators – Demand exists from small to medium sized firms for candidates with three to five years PAE.
+Commercial Litigators – Demand continues for candidates with between two and four years PAE.

-In the in-house market, employers are recruiting more contractors to support upcoming projects, or assist with day-to-day workloads while permanent staff are reassigned to major projects.
+In the in-house market, employers are recruiting more contractors to support upcoming projects, or assist with day-to-day workloads.

 Within the public sector, the release of new financial year budgets should lead to increased vacancy activity.